techydude1243/amazon-price-tracker/README.md

 # Amazon-Price-Tracker
 This is  a Simple Amazon price Tracker Build using Flask and Python Automation libraries

-## 1. clone the repo and open in vscode
+## 1. Clone the Repo and open in VSCode

 ## 2. First run these commands in terminal in vscode
 ```python